Taro Kono: 2021 Liberal Democratic leadership election

-On 3 September 2021, Kono announced his candidacy for the Liberal Democratic Party leadership in the 2021 election.
-Following the surprise resignation announcement by Prime Minister Suga that day, Japanese media reported that Kono was Suga's first choice for a successor.
+By August 2021, Suga was facing low approval ratings, dropping to as low as 28%.
+On 3 September 2021, Suga, who had initially announced plans to run for a second term as LDP President in July, announced that he would not seek re-election as head of the party.
+That same day, Kono announced his candidacy for the Liberal Democratic Party Presidency in the subsequent 2021 leadership election.
+Japanese media reported that Kono was Suga's first choice for a successor.
 However, according to journalist Kenji Goto, Deputy Prime Minister Taro Aso, who led Kono's faction in the Diet, did not support Kono's candidacy, viewing it as too early.

-He faced backlash for blocking those who criticized him during the election cycle.
+He faced backlash for blocking his critics on Twitter during the election cycle.
 He stated that this was an attempt to protect himself from online abuse.
-The trend "Blocked by Mr. Kono" was trending as a result.
+The hashtag "Blocked by Mr. Kono" was trending as a result.

 On 29 September, Kono made it into the second round run off with Fumio Kishida, and lost with 170 votes to Kishida's 257 votes.
-Kishida subsequently appointed Kono to be the LDP's Public Relations chief.
+Kishida subsequently appointed Kono to be the LDP's Public Relations chief on 1 October 2021.
+Kono resigned from the cabinet 3 days later, ending his tenure as Minister for Administrative Reform.